Advanced Regulatory TRMC

 • Types of regulatory models (no regulation, self-regulation, co-regulation, statutory regulation, meta regulation and regulatory networks

-Prof H Nwana
+Profesor H Nwana

-Review and Close Prof H Nwana
+Review and Close Profesor H Nwana

-Prof H Sama Nwana
+Profesor H Sama Nwana

-Prof H Sama Nwana
+Profesor H Sama Nwana

 Kevin Werry